 - 5 sprigs of fresh thyme, or your desired herb

-- 2 Tb Hot honey such as this one OR 2 Tb regular honey and 1 teaspoon red pepper flakes
+- 2 Tb Hot honey OR 2 Tb regular honey and 1 teaspoon red pepper flakes

-- The zest from half of a lemon
+- The zest of half of a lemon

 - Preheat oven to 400F.
 Place feta into a baking dish.
 Surround the feta with tomatoes and olives and arrange thyme sprigs over the top.
-Drizzle hot honey onto the feta, then sprinkle with lemon zest and season with salt and pepper.
-Drizzle olive oil all over.
-Bake on the lowest oven rack for 20 minutes.
+Drizzle hot honey and olive oil onto the feta, then sprinkle with lemon zest and season with salt and pepper.
+Bake for 20 minutes.

 - When feta is done cooking, discard thyme sprigs and use tongs or forks to toss the feta, tomatoes, and olives.
 Crush the tomatoes as you stir.
 Make sure to do this while it's still hot so the feta is melty and silky.

 - If the dip seems too thick, and isn't silky smooth as you stir it, add 2 Tb of water to loosen it up.